yuricd/yuridelgado.dev/src/blog/posts/generate-thumbnails-in-gimp-using-python.md

 </code-highlight>

 ### Loading the background
-The second task is to load the background image and display it a new window.
+The second task is to load the background image and display it in a new window.

 <code-highlight language="python">
 img = my.load_file(background_path)